 Step 4: Clean Up Edges

-What I do is literally take the eraser brush to the outside of the sketch and simply erase the marks that I don't want there.
-Again, it doesn’t have to be perfect.
+What I do is literally take the eraser brush to the outside of the sketch and simply erase the marks that I don’t want there.
+Again, it doesn’t have to be perfect!
 One of the appeals of colouring directly under a sketch is the artistic ‘imperfections’ that come with it.

 You can take this opportunity to clean up any other bits of your sketch, too.
+Basically, any little marks or anything you don’t want — go ahead and erase them.

 Step 5: Set Blending Mode